The first hour after birth

 Immediately after delivery

-Once you’re baby is born and you've both been checked over, it’s important to bond straight away with skin-to-skin contact.
+Once your baby is born and you've both been checked over, it’s important to bond straight away with skin-to-skin contact.
 If you’ve had a vaginal delivery that has gone smoothly, your baby will be placed directly onto your tummy after birth and will be covered with a warm blanket.
 It's a mistaken belief that newborn babies need to wear a hat soon after birth.
 Nowadays, many health professionals recommend that you get to know the smell of your newborn baby - after all it's the best smell ever and helps you both to bond.

 Newborns aren’t able to adjust their body temperature very well but there's no need for baby to wear a hat to keep warm as skin-to-skin contact with you will do that.
 If baby feels cold to the touch your body heats up and if baby feels hot, your body naturally cools down - nature's magic!
 This step of keeping them warm is important so they don’t lose too much heat and have to use energy to keep themselves warm.
 Don’t worry about bonding if you’re unable to hold your baby straight after delivery for medical reasons, health professionals will ensure you have plenty of time to do this once they’ve been stabilised.